Urban Planning and Development (BSc)

 - Teaching Excellence: We consistently achieve high ratings in the National Student Survey with a 100% satisfaction rate in 2014

 - Research Excellence: We ranked top in the Top Ten in our field in the Research Excellence Framework

 - Facilities: The School is based in the iconic Glamorgan Building and the majority of our teaching happens within the School.
 We have a wide range of lecture rooms, design studios, and a state-of-the-art computer laboratory.

-The City and Regional Planning course is also available as a four-year degree, with a professional placement year.
+The Urban Planning and Development course is also available as a four-year degree, with a professional placement year.
 Please click here to find out more.

 |How to apply||www.cardiff.ac.uk/howtoapply|